Hermite spectral method for the inelastic Boltzmann equation: Numerical experiments

 \subsubsection{Heating source problem}

-In this section, the heating source problem is studied, which is first introduced in \cite{Noije1998}, and similar studies can also be found in \cite{Hu2016, Wu2015}.
-Its governing equation is
+The heating source problem was first introduced in \cite{Noije1998}, and similar studies can also be found in \cite{Hu2016, Wu2015}.
+The governing equation is given by

 where the second term represents the effect of the heating source with the diffusion coefficient $\eps \ll 1$.
-In this test, the Maxwell molecular model is utilized, and the Knudsen number is chosen such that $\frac{1}{\Kn}B = \frac{1}{4\pi}$.
-First, taking $\phi = 1, \bv$ in \eqref{eq:weak_1}, the conservation of mass and momentum can be derived as
+In this test, the Maxwell model (i.e. $\varpi=1$ in \eqref{eq:VHS}) is utilized, and the Knudsen number is chosen such that $\frac{1}{\Kn}B = \frac{1}{4\pi}$.